-INTERSECTING THE PAST with the present can reveal new understandings that would otherwise stay hidden.
+INTERSECTING THE PAST WITH THE PRESENT can reveal new understandings that would otherwise stay hidden.
 The same is true of transecting different cultures, perhaps from opposite ends of the world.

 Whitney Houston died in February 2012.
 Had she lived, she would now be 55 years old.

-Davids brings Whitney Houston to life in hits such as “How Will I Know,” “I Wanna Dance With Somebody,” “I Have Nothing,” “I’m Every Woman,” “Didn’t We Almost Have It All,” “Saving All My Love for You,” “Greatest Love of All” and “I Will Always Love You.”
+Backed by an excellent band of musicians and dancers from South Africa, Australia, Canada and New Zealand, and illuminated by a gorgeous light show, Davids brings Whitney Houston to life in hits such as “How Will I Know,” “I Wanna Dance With Somebody,” “I Have Nothing,” “I’m Every Woman,” “Didn’t We Almost Have It All,” “Saving All My Love for You,” “Greatest Love of All” and “I Will Always Love You.”